Pontianak Harum Sundal Malam

-Pontianak Harum Sundal Malam, also known as Pontianak Scent of the Tuber Rose or Fragrant Night Vampire, is a 2004 Malaysian Malay-language horror film directed and written by Shuhaimi Baba.
-The storyline of the film is a restless female ghost wants to avenge her death.
+Pontianak Harum Sundal Malam, (English: Pontianak Scent of the Tuber Rose) is a 2004 Malaysian Malay-language horror film directed and written by Shuhaimi Baba starring Maya Karin, Azri Iskandar and Rosyam Nor.
+The storyline of the film revolves around a restless female ghost who wants to avenge her death.

 Produced by Persona Pictures, starring Maya Karin, the film is about a restless spirit (pontianak) Meriam who seeks revenge upon those who killed her.
 The film was a major box office success in Malaysia.
+It was one of the first horror films to be released after the relaxation of 1990s censorship laws.

 A sequel, Pontianak Harum Sundal Malam 2, was released on 24 November 2005.
 It is about Meriam continuing her revenge on the family of Marsani until Zali, a son of Marsani dies for saving her daughter Maria.

+Plot

+The narrative unfolds through a series of mysterious events that transpire across two eras: the past and the present.
+In the late 1940s, gamelan prima donna Meriam (Maya Karin) finds herself torn between the affections of two men, Marsani (Azri Iskandar) and Danial (Shahronizam Noor).
+Ultimately, Meriam chooses Danial, inciting jealousy in Marsani.
+Tragically, Meriam is later discovered dead while pregnant with her first child.
+Following this event, the village becomes increasingly unsafe as various terrifying incidents occur.
+Marsani lives in constant fear, plagued by nightmares of Meriam, who is rumoured to be a vampire.

+More than 50 years later, Marsani continues to live out the remainder of his life, yet the memory of Meriam lingers.
+A strange occurrence unfolds when a girl named Maria (Maya Karin), whose face bears an uncanny resemblance to Meriam's, appears.
+Coincidentally, Maria is a close friend of Marsani's grandson, Norman (Eizlan Yusof), and his fiancée, Anna (Kavita Sidhu).
+Once again, peculiar occurrences ensue, and this time, Maria is accused of being a vampire by Marsani.
+The critical question arises: who is Maria, and what connection does she share with Meriam?